autowarefoundation/autoware/planning/behavior_velocity_intersection_module/README.md

 - closest_idx denotes the path point index which is closest to ego position.
 - first_attention_stopline denotes the first path point where ego footprint intersects with the attention_area.
-- If a stopline is associated with the intersection lane on the map, that line is used as the default_stopline for collision detection.
-Otherwise the point which is `common.default_stopline_margin` meters behind first_attention_stopline is defined as the default_stopline instead.
+- If a stopline is associated with the intersection lane on the map, that line is used as default_stopline for collision detection.
+Otherwise the point which is `common.default_stopline_margin` meters behind first_attention_stopline is defined as default_stopline instead.
 - occlusion_peeking_stopline is a bit ahead of first_attention_stopline as described later.
 - occlusion_wo_tl_pass_judge_line is the first position where ego footprint intersects with the centerline of the first attention_area lane.